FinweLtd/orion360-sdk-basic-examples-android/README.md

 This repository contains a set of examples for creating a 360 image/video player using Orion360 SDK (Basic) for Android.

+Thank you for choosing Orion360, and welcome to learning Orion360 SDK (Basic) for Android!
+You have made a good choice: Orion360 is the leading purpose-built SDK for 360/VR video apps, with over 400 licensed apps and 10+ millions of downloads in total - and growing fast.

-Start studying from the minimal examples.
+We encourage you to begin studying from the _minimal_ examples.
 These are short and to-the-point; they will help you to create a simple 360 player in no-time.
 When you have mastered the basics, proceed to the more advanced examples that focus on a particular topic, such as touch input, VR mode, custom controls, and hotspots.
-They will become valuable resources for adding new features to your 360 photo/video app.
+The examples in this repository will become a valuable resource when you start adding features to your new 360 photo/video app, and will save you lots development time!

-In order to make studying the examples as easy as possible, each example is implemented as an activity with very few dependencies outside of its own source code file.
-The examples are thorougly commented, and also briefly explained in this README.
-Finally, the examples are collected under a single application that can be compiled from this project, installed and run on your own Android device.
+In order to make studying the examples as easy as possible, each example has been implemented as an individual activity with very few dependencies outside of its own source code file - everything you need for a particular feature can be found from one place.
+To keep the eaxmples short and easy to grasp, different topics are covered in separate examples.
+You don't need to go through them in order; just keep building your own app by adding features one-by-one based on your needs and priorities.

+The aim of the examples is to show how the most common features can be implemented easily with Orion360, but also to help you understand _why_ something is done.
+Therefore, the examples are thorougly commented and also briefly explained in this README.
+Sometimes, a particular feature can be implemented much better with the Pro version of the SDK, in such case this is mentioned in the example.

-Notice that you are allowed to utilize the example code in your own app project as described in the copyright section of the source code files.
+Finally, all the examples are collected under a single application that can be compiled from this project, installed and run on your own Android device.
+This way you can try out the reference implementation with ease, and also experiment by modifying the examples.
+Notice that you are allowed to utilize the example code and resources in your own app project as described in the copyright section of the source code files.

+Happy coding!

 Table of Contents
 -----------------